 The museum is open daily from 10:00AM to 10:00PM.
 Tickets are €9/adults (€8.50 online) and free/children.

-My favorite part of Amsterdam is its historic Jewish quarter.
+Our favorite part of Amsterdam is its historic Jewish quarter.
 Jews have been actively living and accepted as part of the community for the last 400 years.
 Unfortunately 80% of the Jewish population perished in the Shoah.
 However, the contemporary community is vibrant and ever growing.

 There are four main museums in the Jewish quarter, and all are accessible with one ticket!
 Tickets cost €15/adults, €7.50/students and youth, and €3.75/children under 12.

 - Jewish Historical Museum: This museum covers the history of Jews of Netherlands and information on Judaism itself and its practices.
 It is a good place to not only learn about the local Jewish culture, but the religious practices as well.
 The museum is open daily from 11:00AM to 5:00PM.

-2. JHM Children’s Museum: The JHM Children’s Museum is the perfect way for children to learn about Judaism through a fun and exciting interactive journey.
-The activities are fun and informative for children of all religious backgrounds and knowledge.
+2. JHM Children’s Museum: The JHM Children’s Museum is the perfect way for children to learn about Judaism through an exciting interactive journey.
+The activities are informative for children of all religious backgrounds and knowledge.
 The museum is open daily from 11:00AM to 5:00PM.

-The Portuguese Synagogue is the oldest synagogue in Europe still in use today.
+3. Portuguese Synagogue: The Portuguese Synagogue is the oldest synagogue in Europe still in use today.
 The synagogue is open as a museum with the history and artifacts of the Jewish community in Amsterdam combined with the impact and implications of WWII.
 The Portuguese Synagogue was protected during the Shoah, described as an important landmark by local museum affiliates to prevent its destruction at the hands of the Nazis.

 The Portuguese Synagogue is open:

-Sunday to Thursday:
+- Sunday to Thursday:

 February – November: 10:00AM to 5:00PM